LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 The `$import` operation is a system-level operation invoked at `[base]/$import`.
 The Import Operation uses a custom crafted OperationDefinition [link](https://github.com/LinuxForHealth/FHIR/blob/main/operation/fhir-operation-bulkdata/src/main/resources/import.json), which follows the proposal from [Smart-on-FHIR: import.md](https://github.com/smart-on-fhir/bulk-import/blob/main/import.md).

 ### **$import: Create a Bulk Data Request**
-To create an import request, the IBM FHIR Server requires the body fields of the request object to be a FHIR Resource `Parameters` JSON Object.
+To create an import request, the LinuxForHealth FHIR Server requires the body fields of the request object to be a FHIR Resource `Parameters` JSON Object.
 The request must be posted to the server using `POST`.
 Each input url in the request is limited to a single resource type.

-The IBM FHIR Server limits the number of inputs per each `$import` request based on `fhirServer/bulkdata/maxInputPerRequest`, which defaults to 5 input entries.
+the LinuxForHealth FHIR Server limits the number of inputs per each `$import` request based on `fhirServer/bulkdata/maxInputPerRequest`, which defaults to 5 input entries.

-The IBM FHIR Server supports `storageDetail.type` with the value of `ibm-cos`, `https`, `azure-blob` and `aws-s3`.
+the LinuxForHealth FHIR Server supports `storageDetail.type` with the value of `ibm-cos`, `https`, `azure-blob` and `aws-s3`.

 To import using the $import on https, one must additionally configure the `fhirServer/bulkdata/validBaseUrls`.
 For example, if one stores bulkdata on https://example.com/folder1 and https://example.com/folder2 you must specify both baseUrls.
 Please refer to the [IBM FHIR Server User's Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#410-bulk-data-operations).
 Please note, the BulkData Operations do not support import from `http://`.

 #### Example Request
-The following is a request to load data from the IBM COS endpoint into the IBM FHIR Server.
+The following is a request to load data from the IBM COS endpoint into the LinuxForHealth FHIR Server.

 ``` sh
 curl -k -v -X POST -u "fhiruser:change-password" \